ankitbourasi0/Pohha-the-modern-blog-app-nextjs/README.md

+# Build Modern Blog App with React | GraphQL, NextJS, Tailwind CSS and GraphCMS(Hygraph)

+With featured and recent posts, categories. full markdown articles, author information, comments, and much more, this fully responsive #HeadlessCMS Blog App.
+And what's best of all is that you or your clients can manage the blog from a dedicated Content Management System.
+Built with the newest technologies such as React JS, #NextJS, Tailwind CSS, #GraphQL, and GraphCMS.

+# Installation -

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).